 The Kimberley (WA)

 The landscape is spectacular but inhospitable.
-It’s not the kind of place where you expect to be pampered and have everything done for you, but that’s precisely what happens on North Star’s Kimberley Wilderness Cruise.
+It’s not the kind of place where you expect to be pampered, but that’s precisely what happens on North Star’s Kimberley Wilderness Cruise.

 Ningaloo Reef (WA)

 With an impressive reputation as one of Earth’s last ocean paradises Ningaloo Reef in Western Australia is one of the largest fringing reefs and a must see destination… See details

 Sydney surrounds (NSW)

 Surrounded by the meeting of five iconic waterways, a stone’s throw from Sydney’s CBD, pristine sandy beaches and sparkling bays.

 great walks of australia - tasmania

 drive the great ocean road